accorto/lightning-dart/README.md

 Lightning Dart is a library for developing web applications based on the css framework [http://www.lightningDesignSystem.com](http://www.lightningdesignsystem.com "SLDS").
 SLDS provides scss/css, icons and fonts, but no functionality.

 Lightning Dart provides the most complete component functionality for slds.
 Written in [Dart](https://www.dartlang.org "Dart Language") it compiles into Javascript ("Dart - the better Javascript"), so the delivery is a "one page apps".
 You can add business functionality by writing the code in Dart - or in Javascript directly - or any language which can call Javascript.

 The Framework is not dependent on salesforce.com functionality and can be used independently.

 The Salesforce Lightning Design css framework is similar to Bootstrap but uses more recent css technology and concentrates on building Web Applications, not Web Sites.

 Lightning Dart is mainly used to generate the user interface manually or from meta data.
-In addition to that you can create a traditional html layout and then add the component functionality via Dart or Dart.
+In addition to that you can create a traditional html layout and then add the component functionality via Dart.

 Check out the [demo](http://lightningdart.com)